Flawless Physio Logo

 • A patient may have a visible limp after exercise

-A healthcare professional such as a family doctor or physical therapist will ask about the symptoms and history of the development of this injury.
+A healthcare professional such as a family doctor or physical therapist will ask about the symptoms and history of the injury.

-The clinician will then conduct a physical examination to assess where the pain is and if they can reproduce the symptoms with the common aggravating movements, such as stretching the quadriceps, squatting or jumping.
+A physical examination will assess where the pain is.
+And if symptoms can be reproduced with the aggravating movements: stretching the quadriceps, squatting or jumping.

-While radiology in not always necessary there are three forms of imaging can provide information for suspected Sinding Larsen Johansson syndrome:
+While radiology is not always necessary there are three forms of imaging that can provide confirmation of suspected Sinding Larsen Johansson syndrome:

 X-ray

-While x-ray is the least sensitive form of imaging for Sinding Larsen Johansson syndrome, it will usually be able to rule out a fracture, or stress fracture, of the patella or shin bone, which might give similar symptoms.
+X-ray is the least sensitive form of imaging for SLJ.
+It is able to rule out a fracture, or stress fracture, of the patella or shin bone, which might give similar symptoms.

 MRI

-An MRI of a suspected Sinding Larsen Johansson syndrome will show inflammation which can indicate the injury to the growth plate.
+An MRI of a suspected SLJ will show inflammation which can indicate the injury to the growth plate.

 Ultrasound